godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 .. figure:: img/lifebar_tutorial_player_gd_emits_health_changed_code.png

-   In Player.gd, when the Player emits the took\_damage signal, it also sends its health value
+   In Player.gd, when the Player emits the health\_changed signal, it also sends its health value

 Inside ``_on_Player_health_changed`` let's call a second function called